 CHILD’s primary objective is to develop and apply new scientific knowledge of life situations for children who need extra support.

-ICF and ICF-CY, the WHO’s health classification systems, are central to a number of projects.
-At present, CHILD’s researchers are running more than 30 research projects.
+ICF, the WHO’s health classification systems, are central to a number of projects.
+At present, CHILD’s researchers are running about 30 research projects.
 These projects are often interdisciplinary, involving collaboration between the fields of education, psychology, health care sciences, special education, and disability research.
 As a result, many complex issues are examined through a multi-dimensional perspective; CHILD’s interdisciplinary approach allows different viewpoints to intersect, contrast, complement, and, ultimately, become enriched by each other.
-CHILD’s present research profile connects approximately 40 professors, senior researchers, and doctoral students.
-These members of the CHILD group publish frequently in international peer-reviewed journals (80+ published articles annually) as well as contribute chapters to internationally edited books.
+CHILD’s present research profile connects approximately 30 professors, senior researchers, and doctoral students.
+These members of the CHILD group publish frequently in international peer-reviewed journals (around 60 articles were published in 2022) as well as contribute chapters to internationally edited books.

-CHILD is associated with the Swedish Institute for Disability Research (SIDR), a leading European program in disability research cooperating between the universities of Jönköping, Linköping, and Örebro.
-CHILD also maintains extensive international collaborations, coordinating and participating in a number of international and EU-based projects on a perennial basis.
+CHILD maintains extensive international collaborations, coordinating and participating in a number of international and EU-based projects on a perennial basis.
 CHILD’s active international network includes research in Europe, North America, South Africa, Australia, and Asia.
 This international collaboration also involves masters education, including Interventions in Childhood—a program at Jönköping University.